MeghaUkkali9/Multi-Agent-Research-Analysis-Report-Generation-System/README.md

 4. Once it's live you get a URL like `your-app.onrender.com`.
 Go back into the env vars, set `ALLOWED_ORIGINS` to that URL, redeploy.

-Two things worth knowing about the free tier, so nothing looks broken:
-- It goes to sleep after a while with no traffic.
-First request after that takes 30-60 seconds to wake up.
-- Nothing is saved permanently.
-Every restart wipes `users.db` and any generated reports.
-Fine if someone signs up, makes a report, downloads it, all in one sitting — not fine as real storage.
-Just know that going in.

 ## Deploy to AWS (CI/CD with Terraform + GitHub Actions)

 This is the real deployment setup.
 Terraform builds the AWS side (ECS